filippo-fonseca/rust-talk/README.md

 cd client
 ```

-Now, in both terminal windows run the following command (make sure you run it in the terminal window assigned to the `client` first):
+Now, in both terminal windows run the following command (make sure you run it in the terminal window assigned to the `server` first, as the `client` will not be able to connect to the server unless it's up):

 ```
 cargo run